adambrgmn/wp-bundler/README.md

 #### Tailwindcss

 `wp-bundler` also has built-in support for [`tailwindcss`](https://tailwindcss.com/).
 If the bundler finds a `tailwinds.config.js` within your projects root directory the plugin will be enabled.
+In order to use this functionality you also need to install `tailwindcss` as a dependnecy of your project.

 ## Asset loader